inkVerb/toplogger/README.md

 ```

 ## Service Breakdown
-- This explains the two simple files that make this service work
+- The `top` command will record one iteration every minute in a month-based directory in `/var/log/toplogger/...`
-- The two files, plus two optional configs and the AppArmor profile, are the same for every architecture's installer package
+- The two files, plus two optional configs, and the AppArmor profile, are the same for every architecture's installer package
   - The `.service` file goes in `/usr/systemd/system/`, not `/etc/systemd/system/` [because this is part of a package](https://bbs.archlinux.org/viewtopic.php?id=171461)
   - The `.sh` script is not intended to be executed from the command line, so it goes somewhere in `/usr/lib/`
     - `/lib/` is a symlink to `/usr/lib/` across most architectures, so we use `/usr/lib/` directly